Philosopher's Walk (Toronto)

-Philosopher's Walk is a scenic footpath located along the St. George campus of the University of Toronto in Toronto, Ontario.
+Philosopher's Walk is a scenic footpath along the St. George campus of the University of Toronto in Toronto, Ontario.
 It runs in the north–south direction along the ravine landscape created by Taddle Creek, once a natural waterway that was buried during the Industrial Age and is now flowing underground.
 The path is bounded by several Toronto landmarks, including the Royal Ontario Museum, the Royal Conservatory of Music, Trinity College, the University of Toronto's Faculty of Music, and the Henry N.R.
 Jackman Faculty of Law.